 Olive Oil From Puglia

-Praised for their high vitamin content, antioxidant compounds (more than blueberries), and good fats, olive oil has forever been a staple of the Mediterranean diet.
+Praised for its high vitamin content, antioxidant compounds (more than blueberries), and good fats, olive oil has forever been a staple of the Mediterranean diet.
 For millennia, Puglia has been supplying Italy and other countries with high-quality olive oil from a wide variety of olive varieties.

-Nearly all of the top production zones sit together in the province of Bari, in the central-eastern Puglia.
+Nearly all of the top production zones sit together in the province of Bari, in central-eastern Puglia.
 Notable areas include the cities of Bitonto, Andria, and Cerignola.
 From Ostuni, one of Puglia’s olive hubs, you can also reach one of many olive oil routes.